j-nikki/iface/README.md

 # iface

 This project brings non-intrusive interfaces similar to Go's to C++.
-Leveraging [P0315R4](https://wg21.link/P0315R4), iface allows you declare an 'anonymous interface' inside a function signature (see example below).
+Leveraging [P0315R4](https://wg21.link/P0315R4), iface allows you declare an 'anonymous interface' inside a function signature - see example below.
 Currently tested on VS 2019 Preview only.

 ```c++
 #include <iface.h>